biplobmanna/ostep/README.md

 The idea is to be able to do this every single day, atleast for 50 mins.
 That is the time for either 2 Pomodoro (25m each,) or for 1 pomodoro of 50m.
-Ideally, this is best done first thing in the morning, but taking the time out to do this with a fresh mind, any particular time of day will work - the point to emphasize is having a fresh mind for this.
+Ideally, this is best done first thing in the morning, but taking the time out to do this with a fresh mind, any particular time of day will work - the point to emphasise is having a fresh mind for this.

 ## Table of Contents [PDF Link](https://pages.cs.wisc.edu/~remzi/OSTEP/toc.pdf)